 Spinach Parmesan Sables are a healthy, light, and crispy cracker that will give you the salty snack you’re craving for WITHOUT all of the fat, calories, and guilt!

-Do you know the oh-so-talented and beautiful Abagail Johnson Dodge?
+Do you know the oh-so-talented Abagail Johnson Dodge?
 Her friends call her Abby.
 She’s a gem in the world of baked goods.
-You can read her bio HERE.
+You can read all about her HERE.

 This month’s #BakeTogether recipe is for sables.
 Until I read Abby’s recipe for them, which you can see HERE, I honestly had never heard of a sable.
 Turns out, it’s a flaky, buttery bundle of goodness.
 Sort of a cross between a cracker and a cookie.
 They’re made using a fancy sounding French pastry technique called fraisage.
 I just love saying that word because it secretly makes me sound like an expert in the art of French pastry… FRA-SAJ…The sables are light as air and they pair well with coffee, tea, milk, or even a glass of wine.

 Abby’s version was a spicy Parmesan sable, which really sounded delicious.
 I thought about making the recipe as written, but then I realized how close it is to St. Patrick’s day, so I decided to give my sables some luck ‘o the Irish green using one of my favorite savory ingredients, baby spinach!
 Look how adorable my Spinach Parmesan Sables turned out!

 If you want to make them, just use Abby’s recipe and then fold in 1/2 cup of finely chopped spinach as you’re creating the log.
 You could probably even combine it during the initial mixing in your food processor, but I wanted to make sure that I was preparing the dough correctly since I had never used this technique before.